 The most important thing when applying for any kind of job is to make your application as professional as possible.
 That means things like:

-For more tips about mistakes to avoid in a job application, check out our How to write a resume and How to write a cover letter pages.
+For more tips about mistakes to avoid in a job application, see our how to write a resume and how to write a cover letter pages.

 Get prepared for an interview

-If everything goes well, you'll hopefully get called in for an interview to talk about the apprenticeship/traineeship.
+If everything goes well, you'll hopefully get called in for an interview to talk about the apprenticeship or traineeship.
 If this happens you need to be prepared.
 A job interview is your best chance prove that taking you on is worth the time and money.

 In an interview you need show that you:

-Check out our Job Interviews section for more information on how to get ready for an interview, how to behave when being interviewed, and what kind of questions you might be asked.
+Our job interviews section has more information on how to get ready for an interview, how to behave when being interviewed, and what kind of questions you might be asked.

 Links